 may behave not exactly like you expect.

-In our case that happened because ID
+In our case that happened because ID column was NUMBER.

-pattern-matching condition expects to see character
+You see, LIKE pattern-matching condition expects to see character

 types as both left-hand and right-hand operands.
 When it encounters a